 LABORATORY EXPENSE.
 In all laboratories students are required to pay for supplies used and for apparatus broken or lost.
 The cost in the several subjects ranges from 50 cents to \$10 a semester.
-These charges are noted under the descriptions of the several courses.
 In the special courses related to engineering, the laboratory charges are fixed at from \$18 to \$36 for the entire course.